Teaching at Embry-Riddle Worldwide

 - FACD 101 - Teaching at Embry-Riddle Worldwide.
 This is an introductory course for all prospective ERAU-Worldwide instructors.
 This course covers the responsibilities of ERAU instructors, best practices for course preparation and course delivery, and required training, and it provides perspective for teaching in aerospace and military environments.

 - FACD 300/300L - Instructional Use of Blackboard (with Lab).
 This is an introductory course for all prospective ERAU-Worldwide instructors.
 The course covers the features of ERAU’s course management system and how they are used, including best practices.

-- FACD 302 - Supporting Online Learners.
+- FACD 302 - Instructional Use of Canvas.
 This is an introductory course for all prospective online instructors.
 It also has application for any ERAU instructor using a blended format.
 The course covers best practices in online learning, student-centered approaches to teaching, and instructional application of web-based tools for collaboration.

 - Courses required within 12 months of hire:

 - FACD 801 – Ignite Pedagogy Introduction.
 This is an introductory course about the university’s Quality Enhancement Plan (QEP), IGNITE.
 This self-paced tutorial explains how inquiry-based teaching and learning differs from the more traditional approaches, offers guidance on preparing and conducting an inquiry-based activity, and introduces the general characteristics of an inquiry-based activity.
 Note: You will receive instructions on how to complete this one-hour training as part of your FACD 101 course.